How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Preparing a quality mixtape is vital for getting hired as a DJ.
 It represents you, your style, and the kind of DJ you’re aspiring to be.
-Almost acting as the musical equivalent of your business card.
-So, how do you make a mixtape that stands out in a saturated market?
-All while giving you the blueprint to get you on your way to getting hired as a DJ?
+Almost acts as the musical equivalent of your business card.
+So, how do you turn a blank tape into a mixtape that will get you hired as a DJ?

-In this article, we go over a few of our top tips and tricks to making a mixtape that stands out.
+In this article, we go over a few of our top tips and tricks for making a mixtape that stands out.
 As well as how you can use it to get yourself hired!

 Making your mixtape!
 Assuming you’re already familiar with the tools of the trade, this article won’t teach you how to use your DJ Controllers, Mixers, and DJ equipment.
 But we will give you the tips you need to produce a quality mixtape!